After You Apply

-The complete Fringe lineup is announced—and tickets go on sale—at our annual press conference in July.
+Your tickets will go on sale at our annual press conference on August 18, 2021.
 The official site of the Fringe goes LIVE at www.rochesterfringe.com with all shows living on the site and all tickets going on sale at once.
 Feel free to share the news that you’ll be participating in this year’s Fringe, and—unlike other years (and due to a much-delayed time frame)—you may announce details such as venue, show times/dates, adding that tickets will go on sale Aug.
 18 after our BIg Reveal press conference.

 All sales are processed through the centralized Fringe box office.
-Tickets will be available through www.rochesterfringe.com, via phone, in person at the venues, and in person at the Spiegeltent Box Office.
+Tickets will be available through www.rochesterfringe.com, via phone, in person at the venues, and in person at a centralized box office.
 The Fringe recommends a top price ticket of $22.
 (Please note that $1 of every ticket goes towards the administration fees for the box office.)
 You will decide the price of your tickets in conjunction with your venue.
 Venues will be updated with all ticket sales on a regular basis and should then pass this information on to their booked shows.

 Marketing & PR

 Fringe shows are expected to market and promote their own productions.

-- The Fringe encourages shows to think as independent producers and distribute flyers, hang up posters, and get the word out via social media [#rocfringe19].
+- The Fringe encourages shows to think as independent producers and distribute flyers, hang up posters, and get the word out via social media [#rocfringe21].